• Skip to primary navigation

 Some common job opportunities for those holding a master’s degree in aerospace engineering include the following:

-• Aerodynamics Engineer: An aerodynamics engineer will design and conduct aircraft testing, analyze aspects of aviation concerning aero physics, select appropriate aircraft materials, and present results of experiments to colleagues who may not be as technically skilled.
+• Aerodynamics Engineer: An aerodynamics engineer will design and conduct aircraft testing, analyze aspects of aviation concerning aero physics, select appropriate aircraft materials, and present the results of experiments to colleagues who may not be as technically skilled.

-• Aeronautical Engineer: An aeronautical engineer will aid the design and development of aircraft (both commercial and military) and possible missile systems.
-Day-to-day tasks may include creating prototypes and using CAD software to improve designs of aircraft components.
+• Aeronautical Engineer: An aeronautical engineer will aid in the design and development of aircraft (both commercial and military) and possible missile systems.
+Day-to-day tasks may include creating prototypes and using CAD software to improve the designs of aircraft components.

 • Procurement Officer: The purchasing of goods and services for a corporation from manufacturers, importers, and wholesalers is handled by procurement officers.
 These purchases are often complex and require strong organization and negotiation skills along with the technical knowledge gained by completing a master’s in aerospace engineering.